 Both the Duke and Duchess of Cambridge received their gold Blue Peter badges in recognition of their work encouraging conversation about children’s mental health in December 2017 during Manchester visit to attend CGM Summit.
 Blue Peter Badge is a special award presented to the fans and viewers of Blue Peter that allows the entry into 200 Blue Peter Badge attractions throughout the country.

-Duchess has recently co-designed a garden for Chelsea Flower Show ‘Back to Nature’ as an effort to reconnect the kids and families to the nature.
+Duchess has recently co-designed a garden for Chelsea Flower Show ‘Back to Nature’ as an effort to reconnect the kids and families to nature.

 Yes, “rain or shine” they get “dragged outside.
 But it’s great, and I see it encourage creativity, confidence.
 Even a short amount of time 10 to 15 minutes outside makes a huge difference I think to both physical well-being but also to our mental well-being.”

 In the clip, it looks like Duchess had a great day with children.
-Having fun with the kids, Duchess revealed that pond dipping was “massively up street, and asked, “Have you ever seen any froggies?”
+Having fun with the kids, Duchess revealed that pond dipping was “massively up the street, and asked, “Have you ever seen any froggies?”
 She also praised a little girl for picking up a newt, “Are you going to pick it up?
 Wow!
 Well done, that’s amazing.”

 Watch the segment here.